 House Bill 5538 would change the provision of the law that currently earmarks funding for those whose income is 55 percent or less of the statewide median.
-Specifically, the provision would read: "With respect to bonds (other than refunding bonds) that are issued to finance single family homes after November 1, 1989, for the first 60 days (instead of the current 120 days specified in law) following the announcement of a program funded by the proceeds of those bonds, 50 percent of the proceeds available to make loans (as determined by the originating lenders) shall be reserved for applicants with gross annual incomes at or below 60 percent (instead of the current 55 percent specified in law) of the statewide median gross income."
+Specifically, the provision would read: "With respect to bonds (other than refunding bonds) that are issued to finance single family homes after November 1, 1989, for the first 120 days following the announcement of a program funded by the proceeds of those bonds, 50 percent of the proceeds available to make loans (as determined by the originating lenders) shall be reserved for applicants with gross annual incomes at or below 60 percent (instead of the current 55 percent specified in law) of the statewide median gross income."
+Under the bill, the authority could, by resolution, waive this requirement.
+If it did so, it would be required to advise the House of Representatives and the Senate standing committees with jurisdiction over housing issues five days before it adopted the resolution to waive the requirement.